Congratulations to the Judges' Choice soup contest winners from Empty Bowls 2014:

-We also welcome 2000 volunteers, over 60 communities of faith, groups from every local college and university and many K-12 schools, civic groups and businesses, large and small.
+We also welcome representatives of partner agencies, thousands of volunteers, more than 60 diverse communities of faith, groups from every local college and university and many K-12 schools, and civic groups and businesses, large and small.

-Together, all of us share in a variety of activities to help one another.
-We have created a welcoming, caring and compassionate environment where people can heal, find hope and begin to rebuild their lives.
+We connect to create a welcoming, caring environment where people can heal, find hope and rebuild their lives.

 Our programs include:

-Community Shelter for men, women, and families who need temporary housing.
-Comprehensive case management services are available through our Journey Program.
+Community Shelter for men, women, and families who need a safe place to sleep in an emergency.
+We offer case management to all shelter clients, with intensive case management for the most common needs available through our Journey Programs.

-Community Café serves 3 meals a day, seven days a week, 365 days a year to shelter guests and anyone else in need of a hot meal.
+Community Café serves 3 meals a day, seven days a week, 365 days a year to shelter guests and anyone else who is hungry.

 Food Pantry and Clothing Closet distributes groceries and clothing to the homeless or those at risk of becoming homeless.